James Brown Is Dead

 "James Brown Is Dead" is a song by Dutch electronic dance music duo L.A.
 Style, produced by Wessel van Diepen and Denzil Slemming.
 It was released in August 1991 as the lead single from their debut album, L.A.
 Style (1993).
-The song was a major hit across Europe, reaching number-one in Belgium, the Netherlands and Spain.
+The song was a major hit across Europe, reaching number one in Belgium, the Netherlands and Spain.
 Additionally, it also reached the top 10 in Australia, Germany, Sweden and Switzerland.
-In the US, it peaked at number 59 on the Billboard Hot 100.
+In the United States, it peaked at number 59 on the Billboard Hot 100.

 The song inspired multiple answer songs and is considered a "techno classic" with artists like DJ Irene mixing it into their sets and DJ Boozy Woozy who used samples of Mary J. Blige's "Family Affair" with the main sample of "James Brown Is Dead" to create his song "Party Affair" (2002).
 In 2001, Wessel van Diepen and Arista Records released "James Brown Is Dead 2001", a new version of the L.A.
 Style original.

 Critical reception

 Andy Kastanas from The Charlotte Observer wrote, "This is high energy rave at its frantic beat.
 Racing forward like a locomotive, it never slows down until you're exhausted.
-The voice tells you that "James Brown is dead" while the beat rocks your body from here to eternity."
-Robert Hilburn from Los Angeles Times commented in his year-end review of 1992, "A good starting point because this record’s self-conscious, yet unapologetic celebration of dance-floor minimalism helped give the movement credibility and direction.
+The voice tells you that 'James Brown is dead' while the beat rocks your body from here to eternity."
+Robert Hilburn from Los Angeles Times commented in his year-end review of 1992, "A good starting point because this record's self-conscious, yet unapologetic celebration of dance-floor minimalism helped give the movement credibility and direction.
 Released in 1991, but it enjoyed its greatest success this year."

+Spin's Charles Aaron describes "James Brown Is Dead" as "the first pure techno single ever to chart on Billboard's Top 100."